Skip to content

 Overview

 Via the run function you get access to the CLI, possibly enriched from the config file.
-Then, you receive all data as m.env object and dialog methods in a proper UI.
+Then, you receive all the data in the m.env object, along with dialog methods in a proper UI.

 graph LR